 ...

-ATTACHMENT 2 TO RESOLUTION 170 (WRC-19)
+ATTACHMENT 2 TO RESOLUTION 170 (REV.WRC-23)

 Number of Appendix 30B submissions that have been received by the Radiocommunication Bureau

 ...

 CAN/86A25A2/71

 With regard to Section 3.3.10, it is Canada’s understanding that the use of earth stations on-board vessels communicating with non-GSO systems has not been studied when the provisions in Resolution 902 (WRC-03) have been adopted.
 Therefore, ITU-R studies would be required before expanding the application of this Resolution to earth stations communicating with non-GSO systems.